gambitproject/gambit/doc/algorithms.rst

 enumpoly
 --------

-Reads a game on standard input and computes Nash equilibria by solving systems of polynomial equations and inequalities.
+Computes Nash equilibria by solving systems of polynomial equations and inequalities.

 This program searches for all Nash equilibria in a strategic game